zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 ## <a id="5.12"></a>Reconfiguring NIDs for a server

-Manager for Lustre\* software automatically configures NIDs for each managed server that you add, so that manual NID configuration should not normally be required.
+Intel® Manager for Lustre* software automatically configures NIDs for each managed server that you add, so that manual NID configuration should not normally be required.
 However, an administrator may need to reconfigure NIDs for a server when performing maintenance on a server, altering the server's configuration, or troubleshooting problems network interfaces.
 See [NID Configuration](Graphical_User_Interface_9_0.md/#9.3.1.1e).

 [Top of page](#5.0)